hiroshi2727/Neurosky_SpaceInvader/README.md

 # Neurosky_SpaceInvader
 ## About
 Project of COGS 189 class in UCSD which uses neurosky mindwave headset to play space invader game in python.
-In this project, we made the space invader game with which we can utilize your brain signal while playing game.
-You will get an advantage while your attention is high, and get a disadvantage when you upset (meditation is low).
+In this project, we made the space invader game with which we can utilize human brain signals while playing game.
+You will get an advantage while you focus on game (attention is high) and get a disadvantage when you lose your calm (meditation is low).
 Original code of space invader from: https://github.com/leerob/Space_Invaders.

 <img src="https://github.com/hiroshi2727/Neurosky_SpaceInvader/blob/master/images/playing_game.png" height="50%" width="50%"/>